YOUR CATHOLIC WEDDING: A DREAM CEREMONY !

 TRADITIONS AND CUSTOMS OF CATHOLIC WEDDING IN

 Catholicism is part of the cultural and religious heritage of Italy.
 As a result, the celebration of religious wedding ceremonies may be prohibited on certain days of the Catholic festive calendar.
 This is particularly the case for Holy Saturday of Easter week, for Assumption of the Virgin Mary on August 15 as well as for Christmas.
 Weddings are also prohibited on Sundays.
 Italian churches often agree to celebrate marriages even when only one of the two spouses is baptised.
 If you want your ceremony to be celebrated by your family priest, you can be granted permission from the Italian priest in charge of the parish and for this, we will be there to help you as intermediary.
 In some cases, priests agree to read the texts with a priest from another church but they’ve got no obligation to do so.
 In Italy, the number of religious witnesses is limited to two per spouse.
 However, some priests do accept up to three witnesses from each side.
 Besides, brides have more freedom to choose their wedding dress as white colour dresses are not imposed for a church ceremony in Italy.
-Italian priests are very strict when it comes to music; forget about Céline Dion or any other non-sacred music; Only one liturgical repertoire will be allowed and the same music will be played every time including the bride and groom’s entry.
+Italian priests are very strict when it comes to music though; forget about Céline Dion or any other non-sacred music.
+Only one liturgical repertoire will be allowed and will be played every time including the bride and groom’s entry.
 Some churches even have a limited list of songs and music that are allowed and if you want to have a look at this list, our team can share it with you.

 MATRIMONIO CONCORDATARIO IN ITALY